 The National Defense Authorization Act for FY1990 required DOD to annually track the portion of its budget reserved for environmental compliance.14 However, there is not a centralized account for these activities within the national defense authorization bill or DOD's appropriations bill.
 Funding for compliance comes from the Operation and Maintenance Accounts for the branches of military service.
 DOD's budget for environmental compliance has ranged from \$790 million in FY1990 to a high of \$2.23 billion in FY1996.
-For FY2001, the Administration has proposed nearly \$1.60 billion for environmental compliance projects, a 6% decrease of about \$100 million below the FY2000 funding level of roughly \$1.70 billion.
+For FY2001, the Administration proposed nearly \$1.60 billion for environmental compliance projects, a 6% decrease of about \$100 million below the FY2000 funding level of roughly \$1.70 billion.
 DOD attributes the need for less funding in FY2001 to investments in pollution prevention which have reduced the amount of contaminants generated by military activities and led to lower compliance costs.
+As in past years, DOD will develop its environmental compliance budget for FY2001 from funds appropriated under the Operation and Maintenance Accounts in the Department of Defense Appropriations Act for FY2001 (P.L.
+106-259, H.R.
+4576).